List of Essential Oil Notes for Blending and DIY Perfume

 List of Essential Oil Notes

 Check out these essential oils and their corresponding notes!
-The following is a list of what oils are considered to be top, middle, and base notes.
+The following is a list of essential oil notes organized into oils considered to be top, middle, and base notes.

 Essential Oil Top Notes

-Top essential oil notes are the scents that you smell when you first apply the oil to your skin.
+The top essential oil notes are the scents you smell when you first apply the oil to your skin.
 They create an initial impression and can help you determine which oils are right for you.

 • Bergamot